 - Single use plastics are an easy thing to cut down on when out and about.
 Use your own refillable bottle for water and check out the Refill Scheme to find local places to fill up!

-- Have a look at lots of other ways you can cut down on waste, from using zero waste shops to stopping unwanted junk mail.
+- Have a look at lots of other ways you can cut down on waste, by using zero waste shops

 - When buying, choose reusable or non-disposable over one-use or disposable